 Who needs Pisa when Bologna boasts two leaning towers?
 The tallest at 97 meters, the Torre Asinelli, was built in the early 12th century and has 498 steps you can climb to enjoy a fabulous view of the city.

 Home to the tomb of the founder of the Dominican Order, San Domenico, this is one of the city’s more interesting churches.
 The sarcophagus sits in a small chapel where a barrage of artwork and sculpture (including some by Michelangelo) stands watch over the saint.

 Bologna retains a medieval Jewish ghetto, and you can still see the narrow passageways, alleys, and courtyards where the Church confined Bologna’s Jews in the 16th century.
 Located between Via dell’ Inferno and its adjacent streets, there used to be two actual gates enclosing the area.
 The Via dell’ Inferno is also where the synagogue was located.
 The Jewish Museum (Museo Ebraico) is fascinating and exhibits the history of the Jewish community in Emilia Romagna (Ferrara is another town that had a strong Jewish tradition).

 For Ducati motorcycle lovers, this museum traces the history of the Ducati family.
 You can see antique motorcycles, old ads and more.

 Il Collegio di Spagna

-This medieval college founded in 1365 to house the Spanish students enrolled in the university, is off the trodden path.
-Visits are by appointment only and if you can get in you will see a beautiful structure that resembles a monastery with a cloister and frescoed Loggia.
-An interesting anecdote is that thanks to tradition, the college still houses 16 (quite lucky) Spanish students enrolled at the University of Bologna for free!
+This medieval college, founded in 1365 to house the Spanish students enrolled in the university, is off the trodden path.
+Visits are by appointment only, and if you can get in, you will see a beautiful structure that resembles a monastery with a cloister and frescoed Loggia.
+An amusing anecdote is that thanks to tradition, the college still houses 16 (quite lucky) Spanish students enrolled at the University of Bologna for free!